aria-ml/dataeval/docs/concepts/UAP.md

-# Upperbound on Average Percision
+# Upperbound on Average Precision

 ## What is it